-The Power of Purpose 1
+The Power of Purpose 1 Our C

-Our Company 2
+Our Company 2 A

-Higher Purpose 2
+Higher Purpose 2 Focus

-Mission and Vision 2
+Mission and Vision 2 F

-STARS Values 3
+STARS Values 3 R

-Our Customers 4
+Our Customers 4 S

-Water Quality 4
+Water Quality 4 Our E

 State-of-the-Art Laboratory 4

-Extensive Testing 4
+Extensive Testing 4 E

 Results to Be Confident In 4

 Keeping Contamination Out of

-Drinking Water
+Drinking Water 5

 Customer Care 5

 Service First!
-5
+5 Е

-Advanced Metering Technology 5
+Advanced Metering Technology 5 L

 A Helping Hand to Those in Need 6

-Customers at the Center of All We Do 6
+Customers at the Center of All We Do 6 R

-Consumer Education 6
+Consumer Education 6 K

 Our Communities 7

-Community and Economic Impact 7
+Community and Economic Impact 7 Our E

 Supporting Local Partners 7

-Water on the Go 7
+Water on the Go 7 C

 Educating the Next Generation 7

 Buying Locally 8

-Advancing an Inclusive Economy 8
+Advancing an Inclusive Economy 8 L

-Protecting the Environment 8
+Protecting the Environment 8 L V

-Enriching Education in Our Region 9
+Enriching Education in Our Region 9 V

 Growing the Water Workforce 9

 Promoting Economic Growth 10

-Investing in Our Communities 10
+Investing in Our Communities 10 F !

-Protecting Connecticut's Drinking Water 10
+Protecting Connecticut's Drinking Water 10 Fisc

 Our Governance 11

 Advocates for Our Customers 11

-Focusing on What Matters 12
+Focusing on What Matters 12-13

-Evaluating Impacts on Customers 14
+Evaluating Impacts on Customers

 Risk Management

 Supply Chain

 Our Employees 15

 Employer of Choice 15

 Creating an Environment for Employees

 to Do Their Best Work 15

 Shaping the RWA's Future Together 15

 Journey to Zero Preventable Injuries 15

 Information and Data Security 16

-Economic and Financial Stability 16
+Economic and Financial Stability

-Keeping Costs Low for Customers 16
+Keeping Costs Low for Customers

 A High Standard of Ethics 16

 Responsible Financial Management 17

 Encouraging Sustainable Investments 17

 Strategic Planning 18

-Our Environment 19
+Our Environment

-Conservation 19
+Conservation

-Maintaining a High-Quality Water Supply 19
+Maintaining a High-Quality Water Supply.

-Land Use 19
+Land Use

 Groundwater Management 20

 Land Management 21

 Water Wise Ways 21

 Infrastructure Improvements 22

 Reducing Our Carbon Footprint 22

 Renewable Energy Sources 23

-Responding to the COVID-19 Crisis 24
+Fiscal Year 2021 At a Glance 24

-Fiscal Year 2020 At a Glance 25
+Our Service Area 25